 You can meet some of the "Faces of Sonoma County Tourism" and read their stories: Faces of Tourism.

-Here's some more good information for the dismal scientist in you:
+Here's some more good information:

 • Sonoma County Tourism Indicators: Occupancy and Average Daily Rate 2011-2017 (PDF - 350K)